Yusuke196/CAIGen/README.md

 When the process is complete, the sheets are ready to be annotated.

-## After annotation
+## Convert annotated data into JSONL

 Download the annotated spreadsheets as Excel files and place them in the `post_ann` directory.

 To reformat the Excel files into JSON files, follow the steps below.

-1. Create a virtual environment and run `pip install -r requirements.txt`.
+1. Create a virtual Python environment and run `pip install -r requirements.txt`.
 1. Run `PYTHONPATH=. python convert_excel.py`.
 You may use the `append_span_info_to` argument to control the format of span information in the output.

 # How to cite